lra/mackup/README.md

 I change my workstation every X months.
 Each time I either loose the configuration of all the apps I use, or I just waste a bunch of hours getting setup like I was on my old box.
+I also spent a lot of time reconfiguring the same stuff again on all my workstations (home, work)

 Boring...